Brooklyn-Style/Magic_Roll/README.md

 `H` does the same thing, just to a lesser degree, as it *does* pair with a majority of the consonants.

-`Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
-This placement doesn't really cause any problems though, as the new SFBs can be fixed with magic or alt-fingering.
+`Repeat` was put on the index, as opposed to the thumb sicne I didn't have a free key for it and wasn't willing to give up magic.
+This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.

-This key has a few exceptions:
+This key also has a few exceptions:
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll instead.
-- `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it becomes more comfortable to type this way.
+- `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it becomes more comfortable to type.
 (I prefer to just use the right magic thumb key for this though).
 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage.

 #### <ins>*Right Half:*
-The right half was arranged around the `TSRN` home keys, as these are the most [frequently](https://norvig.com/mayzner.html#:~:text=electrocardiographic%0Ainstitutionalization%09%09%20uncharacteristically-,Letter%20Counts,-Enough%20of%20words "Norvig Letter Frequency Chart") used consonants:
+The right half was arranged around the `TSRN` home keys, as these are the most [frequently](https://norvig.com/mayzner.html#:~:text=electrocardiographic%0Ainstitutionalization%09%09%20uncharacteristically-,Letter%20Counts,-Enough%20of%20words "Norvig Letter Frequency Chart") used consonants.

 - `T` is the most used so it goes on the index.
 - `S` and `R` go on the middle and ring to make `ST` and `RS` inrolls.
 - `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll.

-The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row. `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the rest of the index letters, except `B`, but that gets fixed with magic.
-It's also the most common letter on the bottom row so it's been placed on the index.
+The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row.
+It also achieves the lowest "word effort" stat on the Cyanophage analyzer compared to the other possible arrangements.

+Having `D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the rest of the index letters in terms of SFBs, except for `B`, but that gets fixed with magic.

 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
 Thankfully, magic saves the day again.
 You could swap `L` and `C` though for marginally better stats, but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect, which might not be worth it.